PhantomLeak/SpaceInvaders/README.md

 This program is for the term project for COP3003

-It is a clone of the classic arade game Space Invaders using C++, OpenGL libraries, FGCU libraries, and OOP
+It is a clone of the classic arade game Space Invaders using
+  - C++
+  - OpenGL libraries
+  - FGCU OpenGL wraper API
+  - Object Oriented Programming

 OpenGL Libraries linked below
 - OpenGL: https://www.opengl.org/